Online legal trainings

 Fawn Rajbhandari-Korr, Training Director & Senior Counsel, Impact Fund

-Qualifies for one hour of participatory California MCLE civility credit.
+Viewing the recorded training qualifies for one hour of self-study California MCLE civility credit.

 Quick View